 Video Courtesy: Carscoops Youtube channel

 Jeep’s electrified models will be focusing on big markets like Europe, China and the USA for the majority of their sales.
 USA being the biggest market for the brand, Jeep is confident that it will able to convince people to adapt EV products faster.
 Given Jeep’s appeal to off-road enthusiasts, the EV models with their high voltage batteries will further benefit them as they double-up as power sources for their lights, camping equipment and gears.

 Electric Jeep Wrangler for India?

 FCA India is looking to bring out electrified variants and the current plan for India includes EVs, as confirmed by President and Managing Director, FCA India Mr Partha Datta.
 Jeep is working on a sub-4-meter SUV that will be manufactured in India to go up against the Maruti Vitara Brezza and Hyundai Venue by the end of 2022.
 If not the second generation Renegade, this sub-compact SUV could have a fully electric powertrain which we can expect with performance figures similar to the Mahindra eXUV300 and the Tata Nexon EV for a price of Rs.
 10 lakh to 15 lakh.

-In a recent conversation with Autocar India, Mr Datta has spoken about the electric Jeep Wrangler and the recently unveiled Fiat 500 EV that hits the European market later this year.
-He said FCA India would be open to considering them if studies show there’s enough demand and there’s a charging infrastructure in place.
+In a conversation with Autocar India last year, Mr Datta had spoken about the electric Jeep Wrangler and the Fiat 500 EV.
+He had said FCA India would be open to considering them if studies show there’s enough demand and there’s a charging infrastructure in place.